 - Manatee Park in Fort Myers.
 This 17-acre park in Lee County is a winter refuge for manatees and access point for the 190 mile Great Calusa Blueway paddle trail.
 You can find Manatee Park at 10901 State Road 80 (Palm Beach Blvd.)
 Fort Myers, Florida 33905. $5 per day.

 - Homosassa Springs State Park in Homosassa.
 I have to add this to the list, even though technically it is more of a zoo.
 This is a guaranteed manatee sighting- they have feedings daily and you can view it from the underwater viewing center without having to get wet!
 Great park for kids too and makes for a nice day out.
 Ellie Schiller Homosassa Springs Wildlife State Park is located on Hwy 19 at: 4150 S. Suncoast Blvd.
 (US 19), Homosassa, Florida 34446.
 Adults 13+ $13, Children 6-12 $5, 5 and under free.

 - Please don’t think that you always have to pay to see these gentle giants.
 There are plenty of free places, parks like MVP, and waterways where you may spot manatees.
 Kings Bay in Crystal River is a good place to start, as are the canals and bridges around Crystal River.
 Manatees are free to come and go as they please.
-Try the waterways around Weeki Wachee out towards Three Mile Island (Weeki Wachee River) as well.
+Try the waterways around Weeki Wachee out towards Pine Island (Weeki Wachee River) as well.
 Remember to respect the manatee, they are a protected species.
-Do not touch or feed them, also never separate a calf (baby) from its’ mother either.
+Do not touch or feed them, also never separate a calf (baby) from its’ mother.

 Want to Learn More?